dee221208/devops-september-2022/Day3/README.md

 Successfully tagged tektutor/ubuntu-ansible-node:latest
 </pre>

-## List and see if the image you build is there
+## ⛹️‍♂️ Lab -  List and see if the image you build is there
 ```
 docker images
 ```